qiskit-community/qiskit-experiments/docs/howtos/cloud_service.rst

 Auto-saving an experiment
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``auto_save`` feature automatically saves changes to the `ExperimentData` object to
+The :meth:`.ExperimentData.auto_save` feature automatically saves changes to the
-the cloud service whenever it's updated.
+:class:`.ExperimentData` object to the cloud service whenever it's updated.

 .. jupyter-execute::
     :hide-output: